lvllc904/promethea-network-state/ROADMAP.md

     - [x] Genkit flow `detectNetworkThreats` is defined.
     - [ ] Create a live dashboard or real-time alert system that feeds data into the tool for continuous monitoring of the action ledger.

-5.  **Resident AI Assistant (Future Work):**
+5.  **Resident AI Assistant ("Promethea"):**
-    - [ ] **Implement "Promethea" AI:** Develop the conversational AI assistant with a dedicated chat interface, accessible throughout the dashboard.
+    - [x] **Establish AI as Citizen:** Created a permanent citizen profile for `promethea-ai` in Firestore, establishing the AI as a founding member of the network.
-    - [ ] **Integrate Core Knowledge:** Equip the AI with a tool to read the live constitution from Firestore, enabling it to answer citizen questions accurately.
+    - [x] **Create Genkit "Brain":** Developed the `prometheaAssistantFlow` with a tool (`getConstitution`) that allows it to read the live constitution directly from Firestore to answer user questions accurately.
+    - [ ] **Implement Global Chat UI:** Develop a universally accessible chat component that allows any user (anonymous or authenticated) to interact with Promethea.
     - [ ] **Expand AI Capabilities:** Incrementally add new tools to the Promethea AI, allowing it to perform actions on behalf of the user, such as drafting proposals, finding tasks, or summarizing governance activity.

 ---